Hobo-Hilly/NetworkPlus/NetPlus1.1/README.md

 MTU sizes are usually configured once
-- Based on the network infrastructure and don't change often.
+- Based on the network infrastructure and doesn't change often.

 A significant concern for tunneled traffic
 -  The tunnel may be smaller than your local Ethernet segment

-What if you send packets with don't fragment (DF) set?
+What if you send packets with a don't fragment (DF) set?
 - Routers will respond back and tell you to fragment
 - Hope you get the ICMP message.

-Trouble shooting using ping.
+Troubleshooting using ping.
 to test the mtu of a network
 - Ping with DF and force a maximum size of 1472 bytes 1500 bytes-8 byte ICMP header -20 bytes IP address = 1472 bytes
 * Windows: ping -f -l 1472 8.8.8.8
-* linux and macOS: ping -D -s 1472 8.8.8.8
+* Linux and macOS: ping -D -s 1472 8.8.8.8
 -f : don't fragment
 -l : length of data in bytes
 8.8.8.8 : googles DNS server